-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options and natural storage (wetlands) options and capacity.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options Use updated budget to define management objectives and set policy for the allocation or "use" of water.
+Survey (voluntary) industry partners on a regular basis to maintain up to date information on water use, water needs, and water availability.
+WM3 Undertake a Water Storage Capacity and Management Study that considers both man-made (dams and reservoirs) and natural storage (wetlands) options and capacity.
+MVCA (Lead) Universities Undertake an analysis of climate impacts on existing storage capacity.
 Natural storage component could be done in-house or as a research collaboration with the academic community.
 Assess groundwater monitoring and data needs to determine whether current data and related information is meeting with MVCA and municipal requirements to fulfil their obligations for Source Water Protection.
 If not, work with MECP to address identified deficiencies.
 WM4 Update the Mississippi River Water Management Plan to build on modelling, water budget and storage assessments completed under Actions WM1, WM2, and WM3.
-MVCA (L) MNRF(L) Consulting with Indigenous Peoples, municipalities, and other major water users 2 Review the findings of the MVCA Climate Change Implications for Small Waterpower Facilities (2015) study to assist in balancing the competing interests for the watershed's water resources.
-WM5 Develop and implement an Asset Management Plan for the water control structures.
-MVCA(L) MUNIC Asset management system for optimizing infrastructure priorities, considering risk, legislation requirements, and available resources.
-Ensure climate change impacts and potential increases to storage capacity and/or operational flexibility are considered for any planned major redesign/reconstruction.
-WM6 Improve the MVCA hydrometric (water level and flow monitoring) network, to enhance automated monitoring capabilities and overall efficiency.
-MVCA WSC Shared leadership roles Flow monitoring is needed downstream of Appleton.
-Improve the efficiency and robustness of the system as new technologies come available.
-Establish new monitoring stations to capture climate change.
-Establish an ice monitoring regime.
+MVCA (Lead) MNRF (Lead) Consulting with Indigenous Peoples, Municipalities, and other major water users Review the findings of the MVCA Climate Change Implications for Small Waterpower Facilities (2015) study to assist in balancing the competing interests for the watershed's water resources.

-2 Water users taking more than 50,000 liters of water per day must obtain a Permit to Take Water (PTTW) from the MECP under requirements of the Water Resources Act.
+&lt;sup>2 Water users taking more than 50,000 litres of water per day must obtain a Permit to Take Water (PTTW) from the MECP under requirements of the Water Resources Act.
 Permit holders include: municipal water and wastewater treatment facilities, agricultural and aquaculture facilities, campgrounds, construction sites, golf courses, hydropower generators, and pit and quarry operations